kittyandrew/nextcloud/README.md

 # [editor of your choice]
 vim .env
 ```
 Currently in config all you need is to create 3 passwords and 2 names.
-Preferrably use some kind of password manager to save this values, since if you lose access to the `.env` file, you cannot open the database.
+Preferrably use some kind of password manager to save these values, since if you lose access to the `.env` file, you cannot open the database.
-Note: if you are using the reverse proxy, **don't** change the schema to `http` in the `.env` file.
+Note: if you are using a reverse proxy, **don't** change the schema to `http` in the `.env` file.
 Only do it if **your proxy is http**.
-(Even then, choosing to use http only is accepting that you give up your privacy and security)
+(Even then, choosing to use http only is accepting that you give up your privacy and security on the web)

 Finally, to launch:
 ```shell